Javier di Gregorio: International career

 After deciding to be eligible to play for Chile national team, di Gregorio joined to Chile olympic's under-23 national team to play in the 2000 CONMEBOL Men Pre-Olympic Tournament, qualifier for Sydney Olympic Games.

 He played all of Chile's seven matches in the Pre-Olympic Tournament, being the most important, the match where Chile, on 6 February 2000, achieved an historical 1–0 win over Argentina U-23 at Londrina, which qualified the Chilean team to the Olympic Games.

 He didn't play any match in the Olympic Games, where Chile reached the bronze medal following beat 2–0 to United States national team in the Third Place Match held at Sydney Football Stadium.

 On 15 May 2007, following a five-year absence (his last call-up was in 2002 for a match against Argentina corresponding to 2002 FIFA World Cup qualification), it was reported that di Gregorio was re-called to play a friendly match against Cuba.
 Finally, on 16 May, he was sent-on in the 85' minute, replacing to Cobreloa's goalkeeper, Fernando Hurtado, in a 3–0 win at Estadio Municipal Germán Becker.

 Post-retirement

-In 2013, he became the goalkeeping coach of Deportes Iquique under Jaime Vera.
+In 2013, Di Gregorio became the goalkeeping coach of Deportes Iquique under Jaime Vera.
 In the second half of 2014, he followed Vera in Deportes Antofagasta.
 Working for Deportes Iquique, he took part in the training of the Chile international goalkeeper Brayan Cortés.

-On 10 November 2022, Di Gregorio assumed as sport director of Deportes Iquique.
+On 10 November 2022, Di Gregorio assumed as sporting director of Deportes Iquique.
+He was released on 11 December 2025.